 # # # # # # # # # #

 About Texas A&M University: Texas A&M University is a community of scholars dedicated to solving diverse, real-world problems through determination and innovation.
 Texas A&M opened its doors in 1876 as the state’s first public institution of higher education and is today a tier-one research institution holding the elite triple land-, sea- and space-grant designations.
 Research conducted at Texas A&M represented annual expenditures of more than $1 billion in fiscal year 2020.
-Texas A&M’s 71,000 students and half a million former students are known for their commitment to service, as well as dedication to the university’s core values and rich traditions.
+Texas A&M’s nearly 73,000 students and more than half a million former students are known for their commitment to service, as well as dedication to the university’s core values and rich traditions.